heygrady/react-redux-notes/redux-wordpress.md

       const response = yield call(fetch, `${postsUrl}?_embed`)

       // fetch returns a response object
-      // the json method returns a promise
+      // the json method also returns a promise
       // we use call to get the json after that promise resolves
       // @see https://developer.mozilla.org/en-US/docs/Web/API/Body/json
       const json = yield call(() => response.json())